urani-trade/solana-dev-onboarding-rs/chapters/2_dev_env.md

 <br>

-* Setup the development environment.
+* Setup the development environment with a local blockchain cluster.

+* Create a filesystem wallet and airdrop Solana tokens to it.

 * Write the program.

 * Compile the program (down to [Berkley Packet Filter](https://solana.com/docs/programs/faq#berkeley-packet-filter-bpf) byte-code that will then be deployed to the blockchain).

 * Generate the program's public address (a new unique keypair, on which the pubkey is the `programId`).

 * Deploy the program to the selected blockchain cluster by creating transactions containing the program's byte-code.

 * Once the entire program is in the blockchain, a final transaction is sent to write all of the buffered byte-code to the program's data account.
   - This either marks the new program as executable or completes upgrading an existing program.